Every question, in plain English.

 If rank #1 finishes negative, does rank #2 get promoted?

 No. The forfeit is per-slot, not per-prize.
-If you finished rank #2 with a positive return, you still get the rank-2 split — you don't get bumped up to the rank-1 amount just because the winner ended down.
+If you finished rank #2 with a positive return, you still get the rank-2 split.
+You don't get bumped up to the rank-1 amount just because the winner ended down.
 That slot simply stays unclaimed.

 Rewards & loyalty